Gluten Free Sour Dough Bread, WOW!

 Notes:

 Starches work to keep gluten free breads texture soft and less dense.
-Also helps the “crumb” chewy.
+Also helps the “crumbs” stay light and chewy.

-2. Use your dough hook to mix all of the ingredients on medium to low speed until a smooth dough ball forms.
+4. Use your dough hook, mix all of the ingredients on medium to low speed.
+Up the speed and continue to mix until a smooth dough ball forms and there is no flour remaining on the bottom of bowl.
 It can take about 2-3 minutes in the stand mixer.

-3. Once your dough is soft and smooth, turn it out onto a clean, smooth work surface.
+5. Once your dough is soft and smooth, turn it out onto a clean, smooth work surface to knead just a few times.

-4. If your dough feels sticky, add a pinch of flour – less is more here.
-I haven’t needed any flour.
+6. If your dough feels sticky, add a pinch of flour to your hands and surface – less is more here.
+In California I did not need any flour.
+In Colorado, I did.
+Perhaps altitude…

-5. Knead dough for a minute and form into a smooth ball or if using a loaf tin, shape into an oval.
+7. Knead dough with your hands for a minute to form it into a smooth boule shape or if using a loaf tin, shape into an oval.

-6. Use rice flour and dust your 8” banneton (a proofing basket) for 1 recipe.
-If doubling the recipe, it will make 2 loaves or 2 small 8″ rounds.
+8. For a round boule, use rice flour and dust your 8” banneton (a proofing basket) for 1 recipe.
+If doubling the recipe, it will make 2 small 8″ round boules.

-9. Cover, and let the dough proof for about three to four hours at room temperature.
+11. Cover, and let the dough proof for 4-hours at room temperature or over night in the fridge covered.
 Our home runs cool, so I had it in the oven with the light on and it worked great for 4 hours.
-It nearly doubled in size.
+It doubled a little.

-10. OR place covered dough overnight in the refrigerator.
-I loved THIS method, as In the morning you bake it after allowing the oven to pre-heat for an hour letting the dough to come to room temperature.
+12. I loved proofing using the overnight method, as In the morning you wake and bake bread after allowing the oven to pre-heat for an hour.
+It allows the dough to come to room temperature.
+Coming to room temperature is also not necessary.

 When you’re ready to bake

-• When your oven is preheated and your dough is well proofed, carefully flip the dough onto a sheet of parchment paper top side up.
+• While dutch oven is heating and your dough is well proofed, carefully flip the dough onto a sheet of parchment paper top side up.

-• Score the bread using a Lame.
-Making sure your cuts are deep enough, otherwise, you’ll still have cracking where you didn’t cut through.
+• RIGHT BEFORE YOU PUT BREAD INTO THE OVEN score the bread using a lame, sharp knife or razor.
+Make sure your cuts are deep enough, but not TOO deep, otherwise you’ll still have cracking where you didn’t make the cuts.

-• Carefully lower your loaf, seam side down, scored side up, into the hot Dutch oven.
+• For Boule: carefully lower your round loaf, seam side down, scored side up, into the hot Dutch oven.
 Be careful not to drop the bread in, which can cause gumminess and reduce the loaf’s rise.

-• Add a few ice cubes directly into the Dutch oven.
+• Add a 2-3 ice cubes directly into the Dutch oven over the bread.
 Put the lid back on, and put your bread into the oven for 45 minutes.

-• If using a loaf tin, you won’t need to preheat it.
-SEE NOTES FOR BAKING.
+• If using a loaf tin, you won’t need to preheat the pan its already in.

-• After 45 minutes of baking, remove the lid and let it finish baking for about 40 minutes to get the golden brown color.
+• Finish baking loaf for about 20-40 minutes directly on the oven rack to get the golden brown all over.
 It all depends on your oven and it’s temperature.

-• Let bread cool completely on a cooling rack at room temperature for 3-4 hours before slicing into it.
-The hardest part is the wait, but essential for the crumb to set and not be gummy.
+• Let bread cool completely on a cooling rack at room temperature for 2-3 hours before slicing into it.
+The hardest part is the wait, but this wait time is essential for the crumb to set and not be gummy.

 1. If you’re wanting to bake your sourdough in a loaf pan, shape the dough to a longer oval shape and place the dough seam side down in the metal loaf pan.
 I used a 8.5″ x 4.5″.

-2. Allow the dough to rise in the loaf pan.
-When ready to bake, bake for 1 hour.
+2. Allow the dough to rise in the loaf pan either on counter for 4 hours, or overnight in the fridge.
+It doesn’t rise much.
+When ready to bake, bake for 1 hour + 20-30 minutes as directions states above.

 Storing your Sour Dough Bread

 Your loaf has no preservatives.
-It will keep well at room temperature for two or three days.
-Store in a bag.
-After 2 days put in a zip lock baggie and keep in the drawer of the fridge.
-Lasts about a week.
-I use an air tight container and store in the fridge drawer.
-I also slice half and place in the freezer if I don’t eat sliced bread everyday.
-If your loaf gets a bit stale, put it in a 300°F for 10 minutes to refresh the crust.
+It will keep well at room temperature for a week.
+Store in an airtight container.
+I also have put the container in the fridge.
+Another method for storing your sour dough bread is to slice half and place the other half sliced and stored in a freezer zip lock bag.
+I don’t always eat sliced bread everyday.
+If your loaf gets a bit stale, put it in the toaster on light to refresh the crust.
 It also is works to toast directly from the freezer!

-Enjoy a slice toasted and slathered in butter and jam👏🤤❤️
+Enjoy a slice of your sour dough bread toasted and slathered with butter and jam👏🤤❤️

 For troubleshooting, check out Rachel Conners, Bakerita.